praveenjuge/praveenjuge/content/blog/to-use-or-not-to-use-auto-layout-in-figma.md

   name: 'Praveen Juge'
   picture: 'https://avatars.githubusercontent.com/u/13696888?v=4'
 slug: 'to-use-or-not-to-use-auto-layout-in-figma'
-description: 'The debate on whether or not to use Auto Layout in Figma is a hot topic that frequently surfaces on Twitter.
-Based on my experience with this feature, I''ve developed some insights and guidelines on when and how to leverage Auto Layout to its full potential.'
+description: "The debate on whether or not to use Auto Layout in Figma is a hot topic that frequently surfaces on Twitter.
+Based on my experience with this feature, I've developed some insights and guidelines on when and how to leverage Auto Layout to its full potential."
 coverImage: ''
 publishedAt: '2024-03-01T05:16:06.767Z'
 ---

 Here's a breakdown, based on personal experience, of where Auto Layout shines and where it might not be the best fit:

-### **When to Use Auto Layout:**
+### When to Use Auto Layout:

 1. **Design Systems:** Auto Layout is invaluable for creating design systems.
 It ensures consistency across components and layouts, making it easier to maintain and update your design system over time.